Senior Health Guide

 Medication dispensers feature a reminder alarm when it is time to take medication, and the user presses a button to allow the unit to dispense the proper dosage of pills.
 Higher grade models can be linked to phone lines, issuing alerts to authorized caregivers when medications are missed or need refilling.
 One of my favorite devices, Pria, can even be used for video chatting.

 Memory loss is typical during the aging process; however, signs of cognitive decline do not necessarily mean a senior is suffering from some form of dementia.
-As one grows older, physiological changes can source brain glitches that disrupt certain normal functions we have never considered being without such as quick information recall and being a fast learner.
+As one grows older, physiological changes can disrupt certain normal functions such as memory recollection.
+This is a normal process of aging.

-And this is nothing to be ashamed of.
-Studies show that one in ten adults over 45 reports a noticeable cognitive decline.
+Studies show that one in ten adults over 45 reports a noticable cognitive decline.
 While these mental processes may not indicate severe memory loss, seniors should consult with a physician to rule out dementia.
 Early detection and treatment are vital to slowing these types of conditions.

 Solutions to Cope with Cognitive Decline

-The best solution for a senior facing the challenges of memory loss or severe declines in cognizance will depend on their diagnosis and the type of issues they are having.
+The best solution for a senior facing the challenges of memory loss or severe declines in cognition will depend on their diagnosis and the type of issues they are having.
 However, some of the most popular tools utilized by such seniors and their caregivers to promote health are smart home assistants such as Alexa, Siri, and Amazon Echo.
 These tech gadgets offer various interactive tools on-demand, such as reading books and music that stimulate the brain.
 They also provide medication reminders and assist with alerts for important scheduling notes such as appointments and special occasions.
+Crossword and sudoku puzzles have actually been shown to be one of the most helpful ways to maintain brain activity and function!

 Medical alert systems armed with GPS tracking are also an excellent option for those with memory issues that may become disoriented and lost.
 Alert systems allow them to get help quickly.
 Of course, seniors with serious cognitive decline may need full-time professional care in a memory care facility for seniors or an in-home caregiver with experience and education for dealing with dementia patients.